kharioki/kharioki/README.md

 * **Auth:** PassportJS, Netlify Identity, AuthO, Algoria, Social Auth

 ### My work hours :calendar: :alarm_clock:
-My work/consultation hours are anytime between 2PM to 6PM and between 8PM and Midnight(GMT+3).
-Anything after that, please communicate first.
+My work/consultation hours are anytime on weekdays.
 Only call on weekends if its urgent, or I'm on fire, or you're on fire.

 ### How to best communicate with me :satellite: :telephone_receiver: :phone:
 The best way to reach me is via [**Twitter DMs**](https://twitter.com/kharioki).